mochi-hpc/benvolio/doc/MPICH.md

   (thallium, abt-io, ssg).
 If you are using spack to manage dependencies, you can do `spack load -r mochi-ssg mochi-abt-io mochi-thallium`

-- add 'bv' to the `--with-file-system` list: e.g. --with-file-system=lustre+bv
+- add 'benvolio' to the `--with-file-system` list: e.g. --with-file-system=lustre+benvolio

 ## Running benvolio on workstations or laptop